“How Can I Tell If the ADHD Medication is Working?” Treatment Troubleshooting Guide

-Your doctor will likely start you on a stimulant – the first line treatment for ADHD – at a low dose, and increase it periodically in the smallest increments manufactured.
-Stimulant medications are completely effective the first time you take them as soon as they reach the brain.
-You will see all of the benefits and all of the side effects of that medication and dose right from the very first day.
+Your doctor will likely start you on a stimulant – the first-line treatment for ADHD – at a low dose, and increase it periodically in the smallest increments manufactured.
+For many patients, stimulant medications are completely effective the first time they take them as soon as they reach the brain.
+The patient will see all of the benefits and all of the side effects of that medication and dose right from the very first day.

-The patient can keep increasing the medications so long as each time they do, they get a clear improvement in all of their target symptoms and only minimal side effects.
-If the patient increases the dose and does not see further improvement, then the previous lower dose is that person’s “sweet spot” dose.
-It is the lowest dose that provides optimal level of benefits without significant side effects.
+A doctor may keep increasing the medications if the patient gets a clear improvement in all of their target symptoms and only minimal side effects.
+If an increase in dosage does not result in further improvement, then the previous lower dose is that patient’s “sweet spot” dose.
+It is the lowest dose that provides the optimal level of benefits without significant side effects.
 But how can you tell if you’re improving?

 How to Tell If Your ADHD Medication is Working: Scales and Tests